-- do not comply with international norms and standards - operates in controversial sectors and business areas
+- do not comply with international norms and standards - operates in controversial sectors and business areas - have exposure to fossil fuels or other activities with negative environmental impact

 The Sub-Fund is also screened for misalignment/obstruction towards the UN SDGs.
 A significant misalignment can lead to exclusion from the Sub-Fund's sustainable investments universe if the issuer is considered at risk of doing significant harm to environmental and/or social objectives.

 Apart from the data-driven analysis and exclusion, each sustainable investment will be fundamentally tested not significantly to harm any other environmental or socially sustainable investment objective.
-The Management Company has developed internal tools and processes to assess and consider the negative consequences of the Principal Adverse Impact ("PAI") indicators in Annex I of the CDR

-2022/1288, relevant PAIs in relevant PAIs in Tables 2 and 3 of Annex 1 of the CDR 2022/1288.
+The Management Company has developed internal tools and processes to assess and consider the negative consequences of the Principal Adverse Impact ("PAI") indicators in Annex I of the CDR 2022/1288, relevant PAIs in relevant PAIs in Tables 2 and 3 of Annex 1 of the CDR 2022/1288.
 However, the indicators are subject to current data availability.
 Together with fundamental analysis, the internal exclusion process, and the internal proprietary sustainability score, they will affect the impact analysis in the do no significant harm ("DNSH") test.